 - 1.1 The purpose of a conservation area character appraisal is to identify the factors and features which make an area special, based on an in-depth assessment of an area's buildings, spaces, evolution and sense of place.
 This is the first step in developing a management plan for the continued preservation and enhancement of a conservation area.
 An appraisal evaluates the positive, neutral and negative features of the area and suggests opportunities for improvement.
 It is not unusual for the boundary of a conservation area to fluctuate over time as the area evolves, and an assessment of the current and potential boundaries is normally part of the appraisal process. - 1.2 The Church Green Conservation Area was designated on 6th August 1971 by Worcestershire County Council.
-It was then extended on 15th November 1978 by Redditch Borough Council and further extended in 2006, following the previous Conservation Area Appraisal also by the Borough Council. - 1.3 The appraisal of the Church Green Conservation Area was carried out in accordance with the most recent guidance from Historic England, the Historic England Advice Note 1, Second Edition (HEAN1), Conservation Area Designation, Appraisal and Management (February 2019). - 1.4 During a future public consultation phase, the draft Appraisal will be made available on the Council's website and at the Customer Service Centre at the Town Hall to ensure that it reaches a wide audience.
-There will also be a consultation event to explain the purpose of the document and collect any comments from members of the public.
-The nature of the event is yet to be determined in light of Covid 19.
+It was then extended on 15th November 1978 by Redditch Borough Council and further extended in 2006, following the previous Conservation Area Appraisal also by the Borough Council. - 1.3 The appraisal of the Church Green Conservation Area was carried out in accordance with the most recent guidance from Historic England, the Historic England Advice Note 1, Second Edition (HEAN1), Conservation Area Designation, Appraisal and Management (February 2019). - 1.4 Public consultation was carried out between 8th February 2021 and 19th March 2021.